-Transfer students who transfer in hours from other institutions will receive one (1) semester of on-campus living credit for every twelve (12) hours transferred into HPU.
+Transfer students who transfer in hours, not including dual credit hours, from other institutions will receive one (1) semester of on-campus living credit for every fifteen (15) hours transferred into HPU.
 Questions about this should be directed to the Office of Student Life.